danabrams/elm-media/Proposal.md

 * Refinement - My end goal is for this to be white-listed some day, so I want to aggressively refine to get it up to Elm-lang's high standards.

 * Related API's - once we're in agreement that this package is fully baked, and he we have a good player or two, I'd like to start this process over to wrap some related API's.
 For my purposed, MediaSource Elements is the most pressing, although it involves some big challenges (I do have some ideas though).
 Web Audio is another that I think would be helpful to any number of people, and to me for some of the long term stuff I want to do.
+I'll definitely do one of these before I write much code, though.
+Lesson learned.

 ## Lingering Questions